VenkateshSatagopan/Automatic-cell-detection-using-machine-learning/README.md

 # Automatic-cell-detection-using-machine-learning
-Predict the number of cells using deep learning
+Predict the number of cells using deep learning.
+This work is done as a part of interview process.

 There are three types of cells in the given image.
 Each image has three types of cells .
 This project aims to predict cell count for each type of cell using modified version of yolov3.